leonhard-llc/applin-ios/Readme.md

 See https://www.applin.dev/ .

 When you build in `Release` mode:
 - Applin checks the license key.
-If the key is missing or invalid, it will not start.
+If the key is missing or invalid, your app will not start.
 - Applin reports its app ID and license key to Leonhard LLC.
 Approximately 1% of app installs per month will do this.

 You may not disable or interfere with these functions.